Prekshagp/AIML_Training/README.md

 - `requirements.txt` – List of dependencies

 ## ✅ Submission
-This repository was submitted as part of Internship Task 1.
+This repository was submitted as part of Elevate Labs Internship Task 1.